WannaflySC/openssl/README.md

 4. Application Component

 ### Libcrypto
-•It is general purpose cryptographic library which contains all various cryptographic services used in OpenSSL •It  also  provide supporting services which are used by libssl  which  handle  SSL/TLS  in  OpenSSL
+- It is general purpose cryptographic library which contains all various cryptographic services used in OpenSSL
+- It  also  provide supporting services which are used by libssl  which  handle  SSL/TLS  in  OpenSSL
 ![image](https://raw.githubusercontent.com/95keshav/openssl/main/supporting%20services.png)
 ### Libssl
-•This library depends upon libcrypto
+- This library depends upon libcrypto
-•It handle the TLS protocols and its execution
+- It handle the TLS protocols and its execution
 ![image](https://raw.githubusercontent.com/95keshav/openssl/main/libssl.png)

 ### Engine
-•They are Dynamically modules registered with libcrypto to help it to run cryptographic algorithms •It is  the  hardware and software implementations  used to run cryptographic algorithms •Used  as  hardware accelerator for these algorithms
+- They are Dynamically modules registered with libcrypto to help it to run cryptographic algorithms
+- It is  the  hardware and software implementations  used to run cryptographic algorithms
+- Used  as  hardware accelerator for these algorithms

 ### Application Component
 *“Applications are  set  of  command  –line tools  that  use  the  underlaying  libcrypto and libssl components to provide cryptographic and other features like*[[1]](#1)